 Technique: It’s true that if you can walk, you can snowshoe.
 You just have to widen your step.
 The first couple of steps feel awkward, but your body quickly adjusts to the width of the snowshoes.
-Walking backwards or turning takes a little practice.
-You may fall, but the snow is soft.
+Walking backwards or rapid turns take a little practice, but if you fall the snow will be soft.

 Conditions: Check conditions often before you head out to snowshoe.
 For mountain forecasts, try Washington Online Weather or the National Weather Service.
 The Northwest Avalanche Center’s website provides detailed avalanche forecasts and comprehensive weather data and forecasts for the mountains.
 For road conditions, Washington State Department of Transportation has up-to-date mountain pass conditions, including cameras on five well-traveled routes.
 It is also wise to call ahead to the ranger station where you plan to hike or snowshoe to determine current conditions.

 Note: WenatcheeOutdoors has the most useful Weather & Road, Snow & Avalanche information for the region organized in a way that you can quickly get a read of what’s happening around Central Washington (from the Crest to the Columbia Basin, how safe the snow is, what snow conditions other users are reporting.
 We also have the most complete compilation of Central Washington webcams and these are sometimes very useful in determining where you might plan to go snowshoeing.